Joshua-Barawa/MyHome/README.md

     - [License](#license)

 ## Description
-This is an application for adding reading and adding blog posts
+This is an application for students where they can find places to live at affordable prices

 ## Contributors
 * Joshua Barawa
+* Caleb Mwangi
+* Barbara Reson
+* Okuna Venesa
+* Cheruiyot Langat
 ## Setup/Installation Requirements
-* Clone or download the project from my repo https://github.com/Joshua-Barawa/Blog-post
+* Clone or download the project from my repo https://github.com/Joshua-Barawa/MyHome
 * Open with pycharm or your prefered IDE
 * Or you can You can view it using this link https://blogs-today.herokuapp.com/